 - After selecting it drag the feature to the lower to implement the formula in the lower cells as well.

-- Finally, you will be able to see all the locations by using the custom functions which worked as a reverse geocoder.
+- Finally, you will be able to see all the locations by using the custom functions which work as a reverse geocoder.

 Things to Remember